 Deciding whether to have financial deal-breakers – and identifying what they are – is a personal decision.
 Nobody but you can decide what you’re willing to work with when it comes to your relationships.
 It’s also a very personal process to discover whether someone meets your financial criteria, as well as how long it may take to come to a conclusion about whether you may be financially incompatible.
-No matter what your current romantic situation might be, a silver lining that comes from this lockdown is that now is the perfect time for you to give some thought towards what your money values are, what your financial deal-breakers are, and if you’re in a relationship, begin having conversations about money with your partner.
+No matter what your current romantic situation might be, a silver lining that comes from this lockdown is that now is the perfect time for you to give some thought to what your money values are, what your financial deal-breakers are, and if you’re in a relationship, begin having conversations about money with your partner.

 As with many things in money and in love, it’s important to listen to your intuition.
 Know your own financial goals, embrace deal-breakers that feel right to you, and trust your gut as you move forward both personally and financially.

 According to recent survey data, 40% of married U.S. adults are keeping a major money secret from their current partner, with millennials being the worst offenders.
 Our guide provides expert insight on financial infidelity, how it starts and how to combat this unfortunate situation.
 See this helpful guide from Bankrate.com for additional resources and information.

 - Gaining Perspective on Your Partner’s Money Story